commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 All payment methods:

   * _Required_ `language` -> custom field `languageTag` of Type String on the CT Payment
+    * (may be moved to the Order, Cart and Customer Objects later)
   * _Required_ `reference`: should conventionally be the Order Number (assuming just one payment per Order).
      The OrderNumber is only available on the CT Order, but not the CT Cart.
      Issue at hand: Checkout Implementations vary in respect to whether the Cart is converted into an Order before or after the Order is placed.